Atinos31/Speaky/README.md

 -   The Website was tested on Google Chrome.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, Surface Duo,Moto G4,iPhone6/7/8 & iPhoneX .
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Friends  were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs
 # Deployment